eliazzo/eliazzo/README.md

 - 🔥 A whiteboard and sticker feature created using vanilla JavaScript completed as part of a take-home challenge set by [tldraw](https://github.com/tldraw): [Tldraw take-home](https://github.com/eliazzo/tldraw)

-- 📓 Check my learning journey in this [portfolio](https://github.com/fac27/eliazzo-portfolio) where I made reflections on the modules covered on during the early stages of my training.
+- 📓 Check the start of my journey in this [portfolio](https://github.com/fac27/eliazzo-portfolio) where I made reflections on the modules covered on during the early stages of my training.

 - 👽 All of my other projects are available on my [github](https://github.com/eliazzo?tab=repositories)